 Rear door toward the roof line

-Set the swing-door end facing the eave your crew is working to align walk-in loading with your primary ground-throw path.
+Set the swing-door end to face the eave where your crew is working to align walk-in loading with ground-throw debris paths.

 Surface protection